yard

 For outdoor beds, light feeding before a deep early soak lets nutrients move into the root zone without burning.

-Heavy mid-day fertilizer on thirsty hydrangea shrubs or hosta clumps can scorch edges when the sun is sharp.
+Heavy mid-day fertilizer on thirsty hydrangea shrubs or hosta clumps can scorch edges when the sun is sharp; roots are already stressed in that heat.

 Foliar sprays are another story.
 Many pest treatments on spider mite outbreaks work best in early morning or late afternoon when sun is softer.

-You want enough drying time so leaves are not wet overnight, especially on monstera leaves and other broad foliage.
+You want enough drying time so monstera leaves and other broad foliage are not wet overnight.

 Never apply high-strength fertilizer to bone-dry soil and then water in under full afternoon sun.